 Yet another great opening in Het Industriegebouw in Rotterdam.
 A fine dining restaurant with the very exciting name Héroine.

 If you go to Rotterdam, you only have to save 1 pin on Google Maps nowadays and that is the one of Het Industriegebouw.
 The building has been there since 1952 and is a symbol for the post-war construction of the city.
 A few years ago it was bought by a Rotterdam investor who turned it into a modern hotspot.
-The architects of MVRDV work there, you can shop at Groos and there are cool restaurants such as By Jarmusch, Old Scuola and Alfredo’s Taqueria.
+The architects of MVRDV work there, and there are cool restaurants such as By Jarmusch, Old Scuola and Alfredo’s Taqueria.
 Héroine is the latest addi(c)tion.
 I spoke with owner Eva Eekman who runs Héroine together with chef Michael Schook and sommelier Fred de Neef.

 The idea of a new restaurant was born at De Matroos en het Meisje where Eva is also the owner together with two other silent partners: “Michael came from Restaurant de Hoefslag and started there as a chef three years ago.
 He always had the ambition to open something himself and because we work together so well, the idea of Héroine was born quickly after.
 Michael worked with Fred in The Hague before.
 Fred has a background in finances, but switched to wine and followed almost every course there is about the topic.
 He’s now responsible for the wine menu and the beers.
 It’s so nice to set something up from scratch.
 So you can implement everything you find important to create the perfect picture.
 With Héroine we can really show the better version of ourselves.